polyseam/cndi/README.md

 ## applications

 The next thing we need to configure is the applications that will actually run on the cluster.
-Up until now we have focused on making it a breeze to deploy Airflow in Kubernetes.
+Up until now we have focused on making it a breeze to deploy [Apache Airflow](https://github.com/apache/airflow) in Kubernetes.

 Lets see what that might look like: